fwupd/fwupd/src/fwupdmgr.md

 The terminal output between versions of fwupd is not guaranteed to be stable, but if you plan on parsing the results then adding **\-\-json** might be just what you need.

-There are also graphical tools to firmware available for GNOME and KDE.
+There are also graphical tools to firmware available for various desktop environments.
 These applications may be more useful to many users compared to using the command line.

 * **GNOME Software**: <https://wiki.gnome.org/Apps/Software>